linzhi2013/MitoZ/version_2.4-alpha/README.md

 When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long (≤16 characters), or MitoZ will fail.
 This is for some limitation in BioPython that MitoZ invokes. see more details on https://github.com/biopython/biopython/issues/526.

+Make sure you sequence ID contains "topology=circular" or "topology=linear".
+MitoZ uses this tag to determine if a sequence is circular.

 ## 4.7 Genetic code